OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 # Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python: Supervised Machine Learning
- A Personal project building a multi-class NLP classification model in Python to identify emotional distress risk–related language patterns.
+ A Personal project building a multi-class NLP classification model in Python to identify emotional distress risk–related language patterns and evaluating different pre-processing approaches.

  The dataset categorized posts related to stress, anxiety, depression, suicidal ideation, and no symptoms in 18,000+ user-generated text collected from X, Reddit and Instagram on Kaggle.
 (Sci-kit-learn).
 Due to substantial class imbalance and linguistic overlap among several mental health categories, the label space was consolidated into fewer, semantically coherent groups.